-It is the administrators responsibility to update the code list to reflect the real world location of kits and make sure sites have enough stock available for randomisation and follow-up visits as appropriate.
+It is the administrators responsibility to update the code list to reflect the real world location of kits and make sure sites have enough stock available for randomisation and followup visits as appropriate.
 The drug stocks report shows the number of new, unexpired kits available at each site.
-It will also show warnings for sites where there are fewer than 2 kits available for any treatment group.
+It will also show warnings for sites where there are no kits available for any treatment group.
 Randomisation may fail if there are insufficient kits available at site.